lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 ### Level 3.

 1. [Harmless] Clairvoyance: save vs. breath bonus power 0 -> 2.
 2. [Major] Dispel Magic: timing of Remove spell type protections opcode 3 -> 1.
-Power of Play Visual 3 -> 0 for consistency with other opcodes. first it removes dispel screen and then dispels.
+Power of Play Visual 3 -> 0 for consistency with other opcodes.
+More importantly, it first removes dispel screen and *then* dispels.
 This is incorrect, as it violates Dispelling Screen description.
+Reordered the opcodes.
 3. [Major] Flame Arrow: same issue with Melf's acid arrow, with fire immunity blocking missile damage, so 324 opcode removed from spell and aux spells.
 4. [Implementation] Fireball: use EE damage opcode features.
 5. [Minor] Hold Person: added display string "Held" opcode.